My Cat Is Dragging Their Butt on the Floor

 Parasites

 Internal intestinal parasites, especially common in kittens, are one of the main reasons your cat might be scooting.
 These organisms can either belong to the group of roundworms (e.g. hookworms, roundworms), flatworms (e.g. tapeworms), or protozoa (e.g. toxoplasma, giardia, coccidia).
-However, due to their life cycle, flat parasites or tapeworms such as flea tapeworms (Dipylidium caninum) are the ones commonly associated with this behavior.
+However, due to its life cycle, flat parasites or tapeworms such as flea tapeworms (Dipylidium caninum) are the ones commonly associated with this behavior.

 Allergies